azer89/VulkanResources/README.md

-A list of graphics/Vulkan/C++ resources that I find interesting.
+A list of graphics resources that I find interesting.
+Originally, the list was mostly about Vulkan, but more recently I'm slowly adding bits of other stuff like DX12 and Unreal.

 ### Vulkan
 * [Vulkan Guide](https://github.com/vblanco20-1/vulkan-guide)